tqre/archlive-saltmaster/NOTES.md

     - https://wiki.archlinux.org/index.php/Internet_sharing

 - with ip forwarding enabled on hypervisor, vm can access internet
-  - ping doesn't work, only tcp and udp
+  - ping (icmp) doesn't work, only tcp and udp

 ## Further testing

-- multiple qemu-machines, macaddressing?
+- multiple qemu-machines, macaddressing scripts,
-- class network dhcp space big enough to accomodate 1000+ machines?
-- with qemu networking, main server is not even aware of the vms!
+- with qemu networking, main classroom server doesn't need to serve more IP's with dhcp
-- reduce vm memory to 128MB, should be enough
+- 128MB of memory is enough to run salt-minion

 ## TODO